Git, Claude Code, and why a designer should care

 You do not have to pick just one

-The production brief
+The brief we sent

 Add V8 to the landing page so it sticks to the top above the top nav, and only gets displayed if there is an event scheduled on Meetup.
 Also make it dismissible, and remember the dismissal until a new event is scheduled.